skupperproject/skupper-docs/input/kube-cli/site-configuration.md

 Using the skupper command-line interface (CLI) allows you to create and manage sites from the context of the current namespace.

-A typical workflow is to create a site, link sites together, and expose services to the service network.
+A typical workflow is to create a site, link sites together, and expose services to the application network.

 <a id="kube-checking-cli"></a>
 ## Checking the Skupper CLI